Forbidden Door (2024): Preliminary matches

 In the opening match of the pay-per-view, MJF faced CMLL's Hechicero.
 In the opening stages, Hechicero performed an arm breaker over the top rope and hit a Mad Scientist Bomb on MJF for a two-count.
 Hechicero delivered a running corner knee strike and locked in a double armbar, but MJF reached the ropes.
 MJF then delivered the Panama Sunrise and a sheer-drop brainbuster on Hechicero for the win.

 Next, The Elite (AEW Continental Champion Kazuchika Okada and AEW World Tag Team Champions The Young Bucks - Matthew Jackson and Nicholas Jackson) faced Scissor Ace (Hiroshi Tanahashi and The Acclaimed - Max Caster and Anthony Bowens).
 In the opening stages, The Acclaimed performed double Scissor Me Timbers on The Bucks.
 Okada delivered an Air Raid Crash neckbreaker to Caster.
 Caster delivered a diving crossbody to Nicholas and tagged in Bowens, who delivered a Fameasser and a superkick to Nicholas.
-Tanahashi and Okada tagged in and Tanahashi deliverd a bodyslam and a middle-rope senton to Okada for a two-count.
+Tanahashi and Okada tagged in and Tanahashi delivered a bodyslam and a middle-rope senton to Okada for a two-count.
 Tanahashi hit a dragon screw leg whip on Okada, but Matthew immediately hit a superkick on Tanahashi.
 Caster hit a slingblade on Matthew, Nicholas delivered a DDT to Caster, Bowens hit a rolling elbow strike on Nicholas and Okada delivered an uppercut to Bowens.
 The Acclaimed then delivered The Arrival/Mic Drop combination on Okada.
 Tanahashi attempted the High Fly Flow, but The Bucks stopped him.
 The Bucks then performed a double plancha to the outside onto The Acclaimed.
 Okada delivered a diving elbow drop to Tanahashi, but Tanahashi reversed it into an inside cradle for a two-count.
 Okada landed a dropkick on Tanahashi and delivered the Rainmaker lariat for the win.